 The anchors on one diagonal should be near the ceiling, while the anchors on the other diagonal should be near the ground.
 This way, the anchors do not form a 3D plane and the positions can’t be mirrored (see rule 6).
 If you’d choose to manually measure your anchor coordinates, a setup like this makes defining coordinates a lot easier as well.

 On the right, the anchors are thrown on the ground and the tag is being positioned outside of the anchor’s bounding box.
-Because of to the worse antenna transmission, proximity of the anchors and positioning the tag outside of the anchor’s enclosing area, the positions here will be considerably worse than the setup on the left.
+Because of the worse antenna transmission, the proximity of the anchors and positioning the tag outside of the anchor’s enclosing area, the positions here will be considerably worse than the setup on the left.

 The realistic case